CBS-HPC/.github/profile/README.md

 # Welcome to HPC and Data Science at CBS Library

 # HPC Overview:
+A thorough description of the Deic National HPC facilites can be found [here](https://www.deic.dk/en/supercomputing/national-hpc-facilities)

 ## Type 1/UCloud - the recommended HPC type: